 We emphasize the use of equity to provide incentives for our executive officers to focus on the growth of our overall enterprise value and, correspondingly, to create value for our stockholders.
 The longer term nature of equity mirrors the long-term investment in bringing new therapies to market, and incentivizes continuity of leadership over the long term.
-Historically, we have provided equity compensation primarily in the form of stock options because we believe that stock options serve as an effective performance incentive for our executive officers because the executive officer derives value only if our stock price increases, which benefits all stockholders.
+Historically, we have provided equity compensation primarily in the form of stock options because we believe that stock options serve as an effective performance incentive for our executive officers because the executive officer derives value only if our stock price increases.
+The Compensation Committee intends to review our equity compensation program on at least an annual basis with input from its independent compensation consultant and to evaluate the appropriate equity incentive design and vehicle to ensure that our equity compensation program continues to support our ability to attract, retain and motivate talented executive officers necessary for the success of our business.